ExecutiveOrder6102/utxoconsolidator/README.md

 -   **Interactive Fee Chart:** Visualizes the estimated transaction fee in USD across a range of sat/vB rates (up to 5000 sat/vB by default).
 It also displays the total value of the address and highlights the point where the transaction fee would exceed the address's total value.
 -   **Dynamic X-axis Scaling for Chart:** A toggle allows you to automatically scale the chart's X-axis (sat/vB) to show the fee rate at which the transaction fee would consume the entire balance of the address.
 This critical fee level is also displayed numerically.
 -   **User-Friendly Interface:** Presents a clear summary of UTXOs, total balance, estimated transaction size, and fee breakdowns with color-coded indicators, all within an intuitive web interface.

+All API calls use `mempool.space` by default.
+If you self-host the mempool project, update the `MEMPOOL_API_BASE` constant in `script.js` to point to your instance.

 ## Arbitrary Spiciness Unit (ASU) Explained